heroku/heroku-buildpack-php/support/devcenter/README.md

 The third-party extensions list will list major version series (e.g. 2.x and 3.x) separately unless they can be collapsed into a single row (e.g. because for PHP 7, they're all versions 1.x and for PHP 8, versions 2.x).
 Separate entries will be generated in a single cell if the versions should, for any reason, differ between stacks.
 Only the latest version of an x.0.0 series is listed.

+For the "Composers" and web servers, only the latest release of each major version series is listed per stack.

 ## Invocation

 First, `composer install` the dependencies.

-By default, all three sections will be generated:
+By default, all sections will be generated:

 ```ShellSession
 $ ./generate.php https://lang-php.s3.amazonaws.com/dist-heroku-18-stable/packages.json https://lang-php.s3.amazonaws.com/dist-heroku-20-stable/packages.json
 ```

-You may also generate any of the three sections individually using the `--runtimes`, `--built-in-extensions` or `--third-party-extensions` options:
+You may also generate any of the five sections individually using the `--runtimes`, `--built-in-extensions`, `--third-party-extensions`, `--composers`, or `--webservers` options:

 ```ShellSession
 $ ./generate.php --third-party-extensions https://lang-php.s3.amazonaws.com/dist-heroku-18-stable/packages.json https://lang-php.s3.amazonaws.com/dist-heroku-20-stable/packages.json